Très-Saint-Rédempteur

 The local economy is based almost exclusively on agriculture.

 History

+In 1732 the territory was conceded to François-Pierre and Pierre de Rigaud de Vaudreuil.
+In 1801 M. McDonnel built a mill that became the center of the village.
 In 1880, the Parish Municipality of Très Saint Rédempteur was created out of territory ceded by the Parish Municipalities of Sainte-Magdeleine-de-Rigaud and Sainte Marthe.
 In 1882, its post office opened, called Saint-Rédempteur, and closed in 1969.

 On January 30, 2010, the parish municipality changed its statutes to become a (regular) municipality.